verana-labs/verifiable-trust-vpr-spec/spec.md

 - `country` (*optional*).
 - `effective_from` (timestamp) (*optional*): timestamp from when (exclusive) this Perm is effective.
 MUST be in the future.
 - `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this Perm is effective, null if it doesn't expire.
 If not null, MUST be greater than `effective_from`.
 - `validation_fees` (number) (*mandatory*): price to pay by applicant to validator for running a validation process that uses this perm as validator, for a given validation period, in trust unit.
 Default to 0.
+Note that setting validation fees for OPEN schemas has no effect and does not mean a validation process must take place.
+For enabling validation processes, at least one of the two issuer, verifier mode must be different than OPEN.
 - `issuance_fees` (number) (*mandatory*): price to pay by the issuer of a credential of this schema to the grantee of this perm when a credential is issued, in trust unit.
 Default to 0.
 - `verification_fees` (number) (*mandatory*): price to pay by the verifier of a credential of this schema to the grantee of this perm when a credential is verified, in trust unit.
 Default to 0.